 - #19 Corinth Canal

-- #20 Mycenae in Peloponnese
+- #20 Mycenae in the Peloponnese

 #1 Acropolis of Athens